 Our four-person hiking party was quickly split into two groups: The Photogs, and the Non-Photogs.
 Heidi and Jeremy's quick feet and eager hearts raced on ahead of Dawn and I. Dawn and I enjoyed taking our time to take photographs.
 I absolutely loved and appreciated that I had a fellow photographer to lag behind with me.

 The nature was just breathtaking, even in the dead of winter.
 The detail of the bark on the trees, the crispness of the ridges in the rock, the sound of the breeze whooshing through the trees - everything was perfect.

-My most absolute favorite part of the nature on this trip would have to be the waterfalls we came across.
+My most absolute favorite part of the nature on this trip would have to be the water trickles we came across.
 They were small, but you could hear them from a distance, and the soothing sound made you so comfortable that you didn't want to move from the rock you perched your butt on to gaze upon the beauty of Mother Nature.

 Dawn and I kept trading places climbing up and down the rock so that we could each have our moment to get our snapshots.

 Dawn shoots film exclusively (besides phone photography), and I can't wait to see her creations after we get film developed (I took some film photographs as well).
 I'm hoping to have my dark room set up before the summer.

 Dawn and I took our time to express our creativity.
 We would occasionally catch up to Heidi and Jeremy, and not because we quickened our pace, believe me.
 They would stop and wait for us to catch up, although part of me thinks they just waited to make sure we were making it through the canyon okay.